-- SSL Certificate: Choose the certificate file.
-This file should use the PEM format and have a filename extension of .crt. - SSL Certificate Key: Choose the private key file.
-This file should use the PEM format and have a filename extension of .key. - SSL Password File: Choose the password file.
+SSL Certificate Key: Choose the private key file.
+The private key should correspond to the first certificate in the SSL Certificate file.
+This file should use the PEM format and have a filename extension of .key.

+- SSL Password File: Choose the password file.
 This file is optional and only needed if the key file uses passphrases.
 The password file should have a filename extension of .txt. - 3.
-When the certificate, key, and optional password files have been selected, click Install Certificate to upload the files to the SPG9000.

-4. If the certificate files are installed successfully, select HTTPS (Port 443) from the Web Server Protocol menu and click Restart Web Server.
+When the certificate, key, and optional password files have been selected, click Install Certificate to upload the files to the SPG9000. - 4.
+If the certificate files are installed successfully, select HTTPS (Port 443) from the Web Server Protocol menu and click Restart Web Server.
 After the web server restarts, the web page shows as secure.